 This clause presents the procedure for the ML Model provisioning.

-In this Release of the specification an NWDAF containing AnLF is locally configured with (a set of) IDs of NWDAFs containing MTLF and the Analytics ID(s) supported by each NWDAF containing MTLF to retrieve trained ML models.
-An NWDAF containing AnLF may use NWDAF discovery for NWDAF containing MTLF within the set of configured IDs of NWDAFs containing MTLF, if necessary.
+An NWDAF containing AnLF may be locally configured with (a set of) IDs of NWDAFs containing MTLF and the Analytics ID(s) supported by each NWDAF containing MTLF to retrieve trained ML models or may use the NWDAF discovery procedure specified in clause 5.2 for discovering NWDAFs containing MTLF.
 An NWDAF containing MTLF may determine that further training for an existing ML model is needed when it receives the ML model subscription or the ML model request.

 NOTE: ML Model provisioning/sharing between multiple MTLFs is not supported in this Release of the specification.